Have a Question?

 Are there any expectations after the trip?

-Women attending the Momentum trips commit to attending a follow-up session once per month with the organization that accepts them Our Partner Organizations have talented educators who lead the monthly sessions throughout the year while Momentum supports the sharing of ideas and provides continuing education to make the year-long experience memorable for our participants.
+Participants attending the Momentum trips commit to attending a follow-up session once per month with the organization that accepts them.
+Our Partner Organizations have talented educators who lead the monthly sessions throughout the year while Momentum supports the sharing of ideas and provides continuing education to make the year-long experience memorable for our participants.

 What does the trip cost?

 For our participants, this is a heavily subsidized trip.
-Each participant on our women’s trip receives a $3,300 scholarship, 80% provided by Momentum and 20% provided by your Partner Organization.
-It does not include airfare, a $99 acceptance fee or tips.
+Each participant on our women’s trip receives a $3,700 scholarship, 80% provided by Momentum and 20% provided by your Partner Organization.
+It does not include airfare, a $99 acceptance fee, a $25 Year of Growth book fee, or tips.

 How strenuous is the trip?

-This experience has a lot packed into it—the days are long and full of activity: We walk 35–40 miles on the trip, explore Jerusalem on foot, and climb a lot of steps in Tsfat.
-All this and just being out in the heat on Masada require a fair amount of effort.
+This experience has a lot packed into it—the days are long and full of activity: We walk 35–40 miles on the trip, Explore Jerusalem and Tel Aviv on foot, and climb a lot of steps in Tsfat.
+All this and just being out in the heat require a fair amount of effort.
 It’s also important to remember that the trip is exciting and can bring up a lot of emotions, and this will affect your energy level.

 If you don’t currently exercise, consider beginning a program to increase your stamina.
 If you have any health problems, consult your physician about the itinerary, and make sure to discuss any concerns with your Community Leader.